angaloche/bookmarkr/README.md

 ## Usage

-Visit `http://localhost:8080` in your web browser to access the Book Store application.
+Visit `http://localhost:8080` in your web browser to access the Bookmarkr application.
 Use the intuitive web interface to perform CRUD operations on books.

 ## Project Structure